 Richland County is made up of charming communities, each with its own story and small town finds that are uniquely theirs.
 Find a new favorite restaurant, shop, hangout or take a stroll to unwind.
 Wineries, antiques, festivals and adventures await!

 Enjoy a stroll down Main Street which connects Central Park and the Historic Carrousel District, home to the Richland Carrousel Park and Little Buckeye Children’s Museum.
-During the day, explore boutique shops, local eateries, an ice cream parlor, and a coffee shop.
+During the day, explore local shops and eateries, a coffee and tea shop and bakery.
 After a performance at the Renaissance Theatre, Mansfield Playhouse, or The Brickyard stage, enjoy a craft beer at The Phoenix Brewing Co. or glass of wine at Cypress Hill Winery.

 The Village of Butler is nestled in the picturesque hills of the Mohican and Clearfork Valley.
 The Richland B&O Trail trailhead sits at Hitchman’s Park, an easy to walk or ride from downtown.
 Eat at Whiffletree Restaurant and don’t forget dessert at Five-Points Drive-In.
 Downtown is just a short drive from the yearly Prairie Peddler Festival.

 Lexington comes alive during the Mid-Ohio Sports Car Course summer race season.
 Rent bikes at Y-Not Cycling and ride the Richland B&O Trail.
 Family-fun awaits at The Infield, with Bucks Bar & Grill right next door.
 Enjoy an evening of live music at The Happy Grape Bar & Bistro and Laxton Hollow Brewing Works.

 As a gateway to Mohican and Amish Country, start at the Lucas Community Center for brochures on regional attractions or have lunch at the Open Door Café.
 Angel Woods Hideaway Bed & Breakfast is a short drive from Malabar Farm State Park.

 Olivesburg (est. 1836)